Skip to main content

 • manual lymphatic drainage (MLD) - specialised massage to improve the flow of fluid in the lymphatic system

-DLT is an intensive phase of therapy.
-You may need daily treatment for several weeks.
-This helps to reduce the volume of the affected body part.
+You may need daily treatment for 2 to 3 weeks.
+This helps to reduce the size of the affected body part.

 Compression bandages and garments

-The lymphatic system has no central pump, such as the heart, to move fluid to the lymph nodes.
+The lymphatic system has no central pump to move fluid to the lymph nodes.
 It uses the massaging effect of surrounding muscles to move the fluid.
 This is why exercise is important.

 You can wear compression bandages or garments to put gentle pressure on your muscles.
 These include compression sleeves, gloves, stockings or tights.